-March 27 - This year's Zamanakos Lecture will be given by Angela Ziskowski, Assistant Professor of History at Coe College, Iowa.
-Her talk, "Touching the Past: Students and Archaeology at the Corinthian Harbor Settlement at Lechaion," will begin at 7 p.m. at the UMass Lowell Inn & Conference Center.
-It will consider some of what can be found at this largely Late Roman archaeological site in Greece as well as offer students insight into field school.
-A reception will follow.
+March 27 - This year's Zamanakos Lecture was given by Angela Ziskowski, Assistant Professor of History at Coe College, Iowa.
+Her talk, "Touching the Past: Students and Archaeology at the Corinthian Harbor Settlement at Lechaion," began at 7 p.m. at the UMass Lowell Inn & Conference Center.
+It considered some of what can be found at this largely Late Roman archaeological site in Greece and also offered students insight into field school.
+History major Sean McDonough, who was able to work with Prof. Ziskowski at Lechaion in 2017, shared some of his experiences with those in attendance.
+A reception followed the talk.
 For more information, please contact Prof. Paul Keen.

 March 22 - Historian Eric Foner of Columbia University visited UMass Lowell.
 Starting at 7 p.m. in Weed Hall 1, he gave a talk: “The Second Founding: How the Civil War and Reconstruction Changed the Constitution.”
 A reception was held before this, starting at 5:30 p.m., in the Allen House.
 Students were able to meet Prof. Foner there as well as connect with faculty, alumni, and friends.
 The money raised through ticket sales for this event (students could attend the talk for free) will go toward raising funds for History Department scholarships.